 Description: BCSSync.exe is not essential for Windows and will often cause problems.
 The BCSSync.exe file is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 91,520 bytes (63% of all occurrences), 89,184 bytes, 83,312 bytes or 132,992 bytes.

 The program has a visible window.
 The process can be uninstalled in the Control Panel.
 BCSSync.exe is certified by a trustworthy company.
 The application starts when Windows starts (see Registry key: MACHINE\Run).
 BCSSync.exe is not a Windows system file.
-Therefore the technical security rating is 4% dangerous, however also read the users reviews.
+Therefore the technical security rating is 4% dangerous, however you should also read the user reviews.

 Recommended: Identify BCSSync.exe related errors

-Important: Some malware camouflages itself as BCSSync.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as BCSSync.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Virus.Win32.Neshta.a (detected by Kaspersky), and PE_NESHTA.A (detected by TrendMicro).
 Therefore, you should check the BCSSync.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with BCSSync.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.